YapengTian/AVVP-ECCV20/README.md

 ### Audio-visual video parsing

-We define the Audio-Visual Video Parsing as a task to group video segments and parse a video into different temporal audio, visual, and audio-visual events associated with semantic labels.
+We define the <b>Audio-Visual Video Parsing</b> as a task to group video segments and parse a video into different temporal audio, visual, and audio-visual events associated with semantic labels.